nanibah/Academic-CV/content/project/uw3D/index.md

 A detailed process overview of underwater 3D reconstruction involving acquiring real-world data, synching multi-modal data, obtaining the poses of the camera and the sonar to pass them through a novel NeRF-based learning model to obtain the novel-view synthesis and underwater 3D reconstruction.
 My controbutions to this pipeline are,
 - building C++ and python ROS-based driver for [Ping360](https://bluerobotics.com/store/sonars/imaging-sonars/ping360-sonar-r1-rp/) and [Oculus](https://www.blueprintsubsea.com/oculus/oculus-m-series) sonars
 - developing data visualizers for sonar data
-- collecting multi-modal data at the [Marine Hydrodynamics Lab](https://mhl.engin.umich.edu/)
+- collecting multi-modal datasets at the [Marine Hydrodynamics Lab](https://mhl.engin.umich.edu/)
 - synchronising data from sonar and monocular camera
 - deriving the realtive pose between sonar and camera through non-linear optimization
 - deriving sonar poses and depth scaling factor for 3D reconstruction learning models